|

 current up to about 100 amps at seven volts for ideal operation of the

-filament then
+filament then in use.

 I devised a resonant "T" matching net